 Waste management

-Limitation of space in urban areas often makes waste management a big challenge.
+Limitation of space in urban areas often makes farm waste management a big challenge.
 Farmers that major in livestock for instance find it a challenge to dispose of waste from their farms.
-Another farmer has adopted technology to curb this challenge.
+Some farmers have adopted technology to curb this challenge.
 This comes at a cost, nonetheless.

 Conclusion

 Urban farming is being embraced globally as one of the major strategies to enhance food security.
-By growing its own food, the urban population reduces constraint and over dependence on the local population for food supply.
-Challenges notwithstanding, urban agriculture will continue to soar, and we see arable land become less day by day.
-Research and advancement of technology in agriculture will be the backbone of urban farming.
+By growing its own food, the urban population reduces constraint and over dependence on the rural population for food supply.
+Challenges notwithstanding, urban agriculture will continue to soar, and more so as we see arable land become less day by day.
+Important to note, research and advancement of technology in agriculture will be the backbone of urban farming.

 ]]>